maedoc/pycmdstan/README.md

 - bind density functions + jupyter widgets to tune dist params interactively
 - auto get cmdstan sources & build
 - model comparison, at least WAIC & PSIS LOO

-## Rationale

-Why use this instead of PyStan?

-### More robust runtime

-Building shared object extensions to Python is always fraught with questions like, will it crash in the middle of my session?
-Using an external executable trades lower interop performance for better stability.

-### Simpler deployment

-For some projects, CmdStan's toolchain is a simpler deployment, because we're dealing only with a make & a C++ compiler, not the whole Python toolchain as well.
-This makes it easier to tune optimization flags freely as well.

-### Make-based workflows

-Some of our workflows are already in Make, and CmdStan fits in, and we just needed a little extra Python to smooth things over.

-### License

-Some of our projects require commercial-friendly license in order to get funded.